trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

   - Set to `false` to force the materialized view refresh operation to always perform a full refresh.
 You can use the `incremental_refresh_enabled` catalog session property for temporary, catalog specific use.
-    In the majority of cases, using incremental refresh (vs full refresh) will be more beneficial since a much smaller subset of the source table needs to be scanned.
-One caveat is that using incremental refresh may result in more data files since it uses the append operation to insert the 'new' records (full refresh appends all data in one go).
+    In the majority of cases, using incremental refresh (vs full refresh) will be more beneficial since a much smaller subset of the source table(s) needs to be scanned.
+One caveat is that while incremental refresh may scan less data, it may result in more data files created since it uses the append operation to insert the 'new' records.
   - `true`
 :::